 The borrower can roll the upfront fee into the loan amount or pay it out-of-pocket.
-Compared to other loan types like FHA, the USDA mortgage insurance fees are among the lowest.
+Compared to other loan types like FHA, or the private mortgage insurance (PMI) on conventional loans, the USDA mortgage insurance fees are among the lowest.

 On October 1, 2016, USDA reduced its monthly fee from 0.50% to 0.35%.
 Your monthly cost equals your loan amount or remaining principal balance, multiplied by 0.35%, divided by 12.